A-Picasso/ConversorJavaChallengeONE/README.md

 <br>

 ## 🌡️ __Temperature converter__
-To use the temperature converter, select the source and target units, enter the temperature to be converted, and press the "Convert" button.
+To use the temperature converter, select the source and target units, enter the temperature to be converted and press the "Convertir" button.
 The application will perform the conversion and display the result in the corresponding field.
 This allows you to convert between the following temperature units:
 * Celsius (°C)